Rabbit Sitter Burlingame

 What if my rabbit shows signs of GI stasis while I'm away?

 We watch for the early signs at every visit — reduced fecal output, refusing favorite greens, hunched posture, teeth grinding.
 If we see something concerning, we'll reach out immediately and recommend whether your rabbit needs to be seen.
-For Burlingame clients, the closest exotic-friendly options are Peninsula Pet Hospital and Adobe Animal Hospital.
+For Burlingame families, the closest exotic-friendly options are Peninsula Pet Hospital and Adobe Animal Hospital.
 If you've authorized us in advance, we can transport.

 How do I find a Burlingame-area rabbit vet?